-Public Works also administers the County's Graffiti Abatement Program, which is tasked with the removal of graffiti in and around public rights-of-way in the unincorporated County and flood control district facilities in the unincorporated County and cities.
-The Program also includes a youth education component regarding the consequences of engaging in graffiti vandalism.
-Public Works contractors remove approximately 8.5 million square feet of graffiti per year.
+Public Works administers the County's Graffiti Abatement Program, which is tasked with the removal of graffiti in the unincorporated areas of the County and flood control district channels.
+The Program also includes an education and outreach component to deter youth from engaging in graffiti vandalism and to encourage communities to report graffiti.
+The sooner graffiti is reported, the sooner it comes down.
+Public Works removes approximately 8.5 million square feet of graffiti per year.

-- Expanding local economy and demand for building stock in the housing and business sectors. - Stakeholder demand for multipurpose use of public infrastructure and the creation of public places/spaces within the community - Modernizing the County General Plan to meet the needs and demands of multiple stakeholder groups, communities, and business interests. - Public demand for transparent local e-Government services to keep pace with those available in the private sector commercial market place. - Community blight and aging housing stock in older neighborhoods.
+- Expanding local economy and demand for building stock in the housing and business sectors. - Stakeholder demand for multipurpose use of public infrastructure and the creation of public places/spaces within the community. - Modernizing the County General Plan to meet the needs and demands of multiple stakeholder groups, communities, and business interests. - Public demand for transparent local e-Government services to keep pace with those available in the private sector commercial market place. - Community blight and aging housing stock in older neighborhoods. - Streamlining processes to enable convenient digital access to development services, including permit applications, fee transactions, and virtual inspections.
+COVID-19 has impacted business operations and the economy, however, emergency plan implementation ensures continuation of essential services while adhering to specific safety guidelines. - Facilitating and supporting the development of affordable housing as well as shelters and interim housing for persons experiencing homelessness.